-These Inverters are lightweight, powerful and versatile.
-They are suitable for ARC or TIG welding using "Scratch-Start" method.
-All have Arc-Force circuitry making them suitable for welding a wide variety of rods including rutile, basic and stainless of various sizes (see specifications).
-Machines also include thermal cut-out and mains voltage LEDs and are fitted with Hot-Start systems to counter electrode sticking during scratch-starting.
-Model MW140PLUS has a supply filter to minimize the risk of damage when powered from a generator.
-Model MW170 is also suitable for aluminium welding rods, and has thermostatic, over-voltage, under-voltage and over-current protection circuitry.
+This Inverter is lightweight, powerful and versatile.
+It is suitable for ARC or TIG welding using "Scratch-Start" method.
+It has Arc-Force circuitry making it suitable for welding with a wide variety of rods including rutile, basic and stainless of various sizes (see charts).
+The machine also has a thermal cut-out and mains voltage LEDs and is fitted with a Hot-Start system to counter electrode sticking during scratch-starting.